vueuse/schema-org/docs/components/index.md

-# Components

-## How Schema Components Work
+# How Schema Components Work

-Each Schema has an associated headless component that can be used to configure your sites Schema in your vue files `<template>`.
+Each Schema has an associated component that can be used to configure your sites Schema in your vue files `<template>`.
+Behind the scenes, these components are simply calling the associated `define${Schema}` function while providing a less boilerplate heavy approach to defining schemas.

 Each component implements the same logic and there are multiple ways to define your components.

-### Headless - Attributes
+## Headless - Attributes

 Any attribute passed on the component will be forwarded to the Schema.